syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-Azure.md

 # Convert Word to Image in Azure Platform

 Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, **convert a Word document to Image in Azure services** within a few lines of code.
+Using this library, **convert a Word document to image in Azure services** within a few lines of code.

 N> If this is your first time working with Azure, please refer to the dedicated Azure development resources.
-This section explains how to convert Word documents to Image in C# using the .NET Word (DocIO) library in Azure.
+This section explains how to convert Word documents to image in C# using the .NET Word (DocIO) library in Azure.

 ## Prerequisites
 * An active **Microsoft Azure subscription** is required.
-If you don’t have one, please create a free account before starting.
+If you don’t have one, please [create an free account](https://portal.azure.com/#home) before starting.

 ## Azure Services
 <table>